Constraints on neutrino non-standard interactions from COHERENT, PandaX-4T and XENONnT: Introduction

 Despite the coherent enhancement of the \cevns\ cross section, this process is difficult to detect due to small deposited energy.
 It was first observed in the COHERENT experiment using the CsI[Na] scintillation detector~\cite{COHERENT:2017ipa} and later argon~\cite{COHERENT:2020iec} and germanium~\cite{Adamski:2024yqt} detectors with neutrinos produced from the spallation neutron source (SNS).
 These results as well as the follow-up detection with a larger exposure of CsI[Na]~\cite{COHERENT:2021xmm} and other experimental efforts~\cite{CONNIE:2019swq,CONUS:2020skt,nGeN:2022uje,Colaresi:2022obx,Su:2023klh,Ricochet:2023yek,Ackermann:2024kxo,Yang:2024exl,Cai:2024bpv,CICENNS} have motivated diverse phenomenological studies~\cite{Coloma:2017ncl,Liao:2017uzy,Cadeddu:2017etk,Ge:2017mcq,AristizabalSierra:2017joc,Ciuffoli:2018qem,Farzan:2018gtr,Billard:2018jnl,AristizabalSierra:2018eqm,Cadeddu:2018izq,Altmannshofer:2018xyo,Miranda:2019skf,AristizabalSierra:2019ufd,Papoulias:2019txv,Giunti:2019xpr,Canas:2019fjw,Hoferichter:2020osn,Skiba:2020msb,Cadeddu:2020nbr,Du:2021rdg,Dasgupta:2021fpn,AtzoriCorona:2022qrf,DeRomeri:2022twg,Li:2024gbw}, see also Refs.~\cite{Lindner:2016wff,Dent:2016wcr,Coloma:2017egw} for earlier studies and Ref.~\cite{Abdullah:2022zue} for a recent review.

 On the other hand, with the tremendous progress in the sensitivity of dark matter (DM) direct detection, it is anticipated that the DM experiments can detect neutrinos from astrophysical sources.
-These neutrinos exhibit nuclear recoil signatures resembling those of DM, which pose as irreducible backgrounds in DM direct detection and are often referred to as the ``neutrino frog"~\cite{Billard:2013qya,OHare:2021utq,Tang:2023xub}.
+These neutrinos exhibit nuclear recoil signatures resembling those of DM, which pose as irreducible backgrounds in DM direct detection and are often referred to as the ``neutrino fog"~\cite{Billard:2013qya,OHare:2021utq,Tang:2023xub,Tang:2024prl}.
 This is not unexpected since the idea of detecting DM that scatters off nuclei~\cite{Goodman:1985} was inspired by the proposal to detect MeV-range neutrinos via \cevns~\cite{Drukier:1984vhf}.
+The impact of neutrino NSIs on the limits of DM-nucleus scattering cross section in DM direct experiments has been studied in the literature, e.g.~\cite{AristizabalSierra:2017joc,Gonzalez-Garcia:2018dep,Chao:2019pyh}.